-Our office and general expense ratio, defined as office and general expenses as a percentage of total consolidated revenue, decreased in 2014 to 25.6% from 26.9% in 2013.
 Office and general expenses in 2014 increased by \$10.2 compared to 2013, due to the effect of net acquisitions of \$20.1 and an organic increase of \$9.8, partially offset by a favorable foreign currency rate impact of \$19.7.
 The organic increase was primarily attributable to increases in adjustments to contingent acquisition obligations as compared to the prior year and increased spending to support new business activity, partially offset by lower production expenses related to pass-through costs, which are also reflected in revenue, primarily in the domestic market.
+Our office and general expense ratio decreased in 2014 to 25.6% from 26.9% in 2013.